SysKitTeam/docs-spconsultant/known-issues/spdockit-reporting-upa-changes.md

 ## **Solution**

-Manage the audience compilation schedule and the SPDocKit snapshot schedule so they do not occur at the same time.
+Manage the audience compilation schedule and the SPDocKit Consultant snapshot schedule so they do not occur at the same time.

 **Status:** Not resolved.